 - Provide mentored research experience to explore translational medicine as a career choice.

-- Participation in the clinical and translational research clerkship.
+- Participants in the 1-year research option

 The Department of Pathology offers select students the opportunity to spend a year working in their Department under supervision, while gaining more experience in all areas of Pathology.
-Students who pursue this opportunity beginning in 2018 will take a year Leave of Absence (LOA) from the MD program to complete these activities, typically starting in spring term of either the second or third year of medical school.
+Students who pursue this opportunity will take a year Leave of Absence (LOA) from the MD program to complete these activities, typically starting in spring term of either the second or third year of medical school.

-Objectives for the Pathology Year Experience include:
+Objectives for the Pathology Student Experience include:

 - Learn a whole lot more about pathology and its clinical importance than you could ever get in the standard coursework in pathophysiology: gain detailed knowledge about all of the important/common patterns of tissue injury and disease progression.
 This occurs mainly by detailed, systematic examination and description of real-time surgical pathology and autopsy cases, together with the pathologist.
 Didactic conferences and unknown case reviews are also provided every week.